Courses at A2 level (from 20% to 49% in the placement test)

 English for Architects B2/C1

-Compulsory course for Bachelor of Architecture
+Compulsory course for the Bachelor’s degree in Architecture

-Date: Not offered in summer semester 2025!
+Schedule: Not offered in the summer semester 2025!

 Grammar Workshop

-Date: All dates are listed here.
+Schedule: All dates are listed here.

 International English Test Preparation (TOEFL, IELTS etc.)

-Dates: All dates are listed here.
+Schedule: All dates are listed here.

 Course materials: ILIAS is used.